 The minimum set of TSN QoS-related parameters that are relevant for mapping the TSN QoS requirements are used by the TSN AF: traffic classes and their priorities per port, TSC Burst Size of TSN streams, 5GS bridge delays per port pair and traffic class (independentDelayMax, independentDelayMin, dependentDelayMax, dependentDelayMin), propagation delay per port (txPropagationDelay) and UE-DS-TT residence time.

 Once the CNC has received the necessary information, it proceeds to calculate scheduling and paths.
 The configuration information is then set in the bridge as described in clauses 5.28.2 and 5.28.3.
 The most relevant information received is the PSFP information and the scheduling for every traffic class and port of the bridge.
-At this point, it is possible to retrieve the TSN QoS requirements by identifying the traffic class of the port.
+At this point, it is possible to retrieve the TSN QoS requirements by identifying the traffic class of the TSN stream.
 The traffic class to TSN QoS and delay requirement mapping can be performed using the QoS mapping table in the TSN AF as specified in TS 23.503 [45].
 Subsequently in the PCF, the 5G QoS Flow can be configured by selecting a 5QI as specified in TS 23.503 [45].
 This feedback approach uses the reported information to the CNC and the feedback of the configuration information coming from the CNC to perform the mapping and configuration in the 5GS.

 If the Maximum Burst Size of the aggregated TSC streams in the traffic class is provided by CNC via TSN AF to PCF, PCF can derive the required MDBV taking the Maximum Burst Size as input.
 If the default MDBV associated with a standardized 5QI or a pre-configured 5QI in the QoS mapping table cannot satisfy the aggregated TSC Burst Size, the PCF provides the derived MDBV in the PCC rule and then the SMF performs QoS Flow binding as specified in clause 6.1.3.2.4 of TS 23.503 [45].